-The status of the short circuit detection feature of the general DC outputs for the MMC Digital, standalone MMC, the MMC for PC ASIU, and the block I/O output modules can be made available to the ladder diagram.
+The status of the short circuit detection feature of the general DC outputs for the MMC Digital, standalone MMC, the MMC for PC ASIU, the MMC 32 In 32 Out and the block I/O output modules can be made available to the ladder diagram.
 There is one circuit for each group of outputs.
 The module's hardware description defines how many output points are in a common electrical group.
 You declare the circuit as an input in Software Declarations table.

-16 point DC out Mixed (8 in / 8 DC out)

-Block I/O Bl#.1 or .2 BI#.9

-Standalone MMC ISGEN.1 or .2 (not applicable)

-MMC for PC ISGEN#.1 or .2 (not applicable)

-MMC Digital ISGEN.1 (not applicable)
+16 point DC out Mixed (8 in / 8 DC out) MMC 32 In 32 Out Block I/O BI#.1 or .2 BI#.9 (not applicable) Standalone MMC ISGEN#.1 or .2 (not applicable) ISGENA#.1 or .2 ISGENB#.1 or .2 MMC for PC ISGEN#.1 or .2 (not applicable) (not applicable) MMC Digital ISGEN#.1 (not applicable) ISGENA#.1 or .2

+For example:

-For example: If the short circuit input is from a 24VDC input and output block I/O, module number 33, there is only one group of outputs, the detection input would be 9, enter BI33.9
+If the short circuit input is from a 24VDC input and output block I/O, module number 33, there is only one group of outputs, the detection input would be 9, enter BI33.9

-If the short circuit input is from the GEN outputs for a standalone MMC, there are two groups of outputs (1 to 8 and 9-16), there can be two detection inputs: ISGEN.1 and ISGEN.2.
-The detection input from an ASIU would also include the ASIU number.
+If the short circuit input is from the GEN outputs for a standalone MMC or MMC Digital, there are two groups of outputs (1-8 and 9-16), the detection inputs would be: ISGEN#.1 and ISGEN#.2.